Russian Grand Prix: Race summaries

 The 2017 event was held on 30 April 2017, and saw Valtteri Bottas secure his first career win in Formula One, ahead of the Ferrari pair of Sebastian Vettel and Kimi Räikkonen.
 Vettel and Räikkönen locked out the front row but both were passed by Bottas on the run to turn 2.
-The race saw Fernando Alonso unable to start due to a problem with his power unit and Romain Grosjean and Jolyon Palmer eliminated in a crash that saw the Renault driver launch the Haas driver into the air and into the barrier.
+Fernando Alonso was unable to start due to a problem with his power unit, and both Romain Grosjean and Jolyon Palmer were eliminated in a crash that saw the Renault driver launch the Haas driver into the air and into the barrier.
 Both drivers escaped unhurt.
 Bottas took the win by just 0.7 seconds from Vettel in the end, with Räikkönen setting the fastest lap.

-The 2018 race was held on 30 September 2018, moved back from its April slot to fill a vacancy left by the Malaysian Grand Prix, which was discontinued at the end of 2017.
+The 2018 race was held on 30 September 2018, having moved from its April slot to fill a vacancy left by the 2017 discontinuation of the Malaysian Grand Prix.
 The event saw Valtteri Bottas take pole position one year after securing his first ever victory at the circuit.

-In the 2019 Russian Grand Prix, Charles Leclerc was on pole ahead of Lewis Hamilton and Sebastian Vettel, but Vettel jumped the both of them going into Turn 2, and led the race until lap 26, when he suffered a MGU-K failure.
-A lap later, George Russell crashed into the barriers at Turn 9, which was an apparent wheel nut failure, as stated by the Williams team, which prompted Robert Kubica to retire in order for the team to conserve parts.
+In the 2019 Russian Grand Prix, Charles Leclerc was on pole ahead of Lewis Hamilton and Sebastian Vettel, but Vettel jumped them both going into Turn 2, and led the race until lap 26, when he suffered a MGU-K failure.
+A lap later, George Russell crashed into the barriers at Turn 9, apparently from a wheel nut failure, according to the Williams team.
+This prompted Robert Kubica to retire so the team could conserve parts.
 After the safety car, Leclerc tried an unsuccessful overtaking manoeuvre on Valtteri Bottas, and Lewis Hamilton took another victory, with Bottas and Leclerc second and third respectively.

-Contract termination
+Contract termination and abandoned switch to Igora Drive

 On 24 February 2022, following the Russian invasion of Ukraine, Formula One suspended the contract for the Grand Prix, stating that it would be "impossible to hold it under the current circumstances."
 World Champions Sebastian Vettel and Max Verstappen had previously called for the cancellation of the race.
 The race was eventually cancelled on 1 March 2022.

 The race was due to move north from Sochi Autodrom to Igora Drive near Saint Petersburg from 2023 onwards.
 However, on 3 March 2022, in the wake of the continuing Russian invasion of Ukraine, Formula One announced that the contract to hold the Russian Grand Prix had been terminated.